OmahP/odin-recipes/README.md

 # odin-recipes
-This is a simple recipe website that consist of a main index page and will have a few links to recipes.
-This project is to practice my introductory HTML skills and also how to add limks and images to website
+This is a simple recipe website that consists of a main index page and will have a few links to recipes.
+This project is to practice my introductory HTML skills and also how to add limks and images to website.
+I will also practice how to create repos and push code to github.